Wednesday, May 30, 2018

 The BEVA Trust sent volunteers to WEVA 2018 to support the conference and provide speakers.
-Gill Riley talks about her experience...
+Gill Riley talks about his experience...

 I was delighted to be chosen to give a presentation at the WEVA congress in Beijing but more than a little unsure when the topic of ‘Equine Parasites and Colic’ was the one allocated to me.
 For an ambulatory vet with a tendency towards lameness and laminitis, this was going to be a challenging subject.
 I settled somewhat however when I realised it was one that would afford me a great opportunity to employ lots of striking and distinctive illustrations when composing my PowerPoint!